 For clients who are serving as Personal Representatives, we prepare and file all required probate pleadings and forms with the relevant authorities, including, but not limited to required inventories, accounting, and reports.
 We assist with procuring all necessary releases and ultimately the distribution of assets to beneficiaries according to a decedent’s will.

-For clients who are serving as Trustee, we assist them with compliance with their fiduciary duties, applicable state and federal law, and preparation of any necessary accountings, notifications, or other reports to beneficiaries.
+For clients who are serving as Trustees, we assist them with compliance with their fiduciary duties, applicable state and federal law, and preparation of any necessary accountings, notifications, or other reports to beneficiaries.